 How long does it take for provisional approval to be granted?

-You will be notified within approximately 48 hours of completing a home loan application and completing and submitting a Homebuyer Fund application form.
+You will be notified of an outcome within approximately five business days once your lender has submitted to us your completed home loan application and your completed Homebuyer Fund application form.

 I’ve been granted provisional approval.
 What happens next?